 I just chose to follow the instructions here:

 Since all of these instructions are pretty much the same, I’ll just note some of the challenges I had with my install and how I got through them.
 Obviously, YMMV.

-I had to make sure ‘git’ actually installed correctly.
+First, regarding the pre-requisites, I had to make sure ‘git’ actually installed correctly.
 It’s much easier to pull and install Bro using git.
 Also, a lot of custom bro scripts are kept on github, so having git installed makes it easy to deploy those.

 Make sure you install GeoIPv6 as well as GeoIPv4.
 Raspian and the Pi3 understand IPv6 so you don’t want to miss out on that data.

 Getting sendmail configured so that it could send me mail to my gmail account took a little bit of trial and error.
 Fortunately, I found this page: